peterhuene/wasmbuilder.app/README.md

 ### Anatomy of an Instance

 Each instance of a component has a set of imports and exports.
-Exports and imports can be connected by dragging a connection between the circles that represent them.
+Exports and imports can be connected by dragging a connection between the circles and squares that represent them.

 An example instance: